EmmaWoods73/IST707---Data-Analytics/README.md

 Key skills: Data munging, Data transformation, Association Rules Mining, K-Means Clustering, Decision Tree Analysis, Naive Bayes, SVM

-HOW TO ACCESS THIS PROJECT: 1) "Emma Woods Project.pdf" is the final project paper 2)"Emma Woods Project.rmd" is the RStudio Markdown file containing the code for the project
+HOW TO ACCESS THIS PROJECT
+1) "Emma Woods Project.pdf" is the final project paper
+2) "Emma Woods Project.rmd" is the RStudio Markdown file containing the code for the project